 Detective Comics #395 - Neal Adams art & cover

-Detective Comics #395, 1970 - Travelling in Mexico, the Batman discovers a wealthy young couple who defy the ravages of aging.
-After several tantalizing covers, Neal Adams draws his first Batman tale of this series.
-In contrast to the campy tv show of the same era, writer Denny O' Neill and the artist revives the Batman's original, darker interpretation.
-Like his eye-catching cover, Adams' beautiful drawings support, rather than suppress the storytelling.
-Other artists in this issue include Murphy Anderson and Gil Kane.
-See today's posts or more Adams or Detective Comics issues.
-See also this blog's Adams checklist or Top 10 Adams comics.
+Detective Comics v1 #395, 1970 - Traveling in Mexico, the Batman discovers a wealthy young couple who defy the ravages of aging.
+After several tantalizing covers, Neal Adams draws his first Batman tale of the series.
+In contrast to the campy television show of the same era, the artist revives the Batman's original, darker interpretation from the 1940s.
+Like his eye-catching cover, Adams' story art brings a newfound realism and sophistication to the character (see interior page below).
+This story was later reprinted in Saga of Ra's Al Ghul #2 and Dynamic Classics #1.
+Other artists in this bronze age comic include Murphy Anderson and Gil Kane.
+This is 9 of 38 Detective Comics issues by Adams.

 - - - - - - - - - -